-Click this link from the device you’ve installed Discord to, or just enter the last part of it manually into Discord in order to join our server: https://discord.gg/DDNqmTh
+Click this link from the device you’ve installed Discord to, or just enter “zwiftinsider manually into Discord to join our server: https://discord.gg/zwiftinsider

 Just click the “Join” button and you’ll be logged into the Zwift Insider Discord server.

 Discord automatically places you in the text chat channel, which isn’t where you want to be.
 Click the hamburger menu (3 lines at top-left) to view all the channels on the server.
-Click “General” under voice channels, then click “Connect to Voice” to join the general voice chat.
+Scroll down and pick a chat room under Cycling Chat Rooms, then click “Join Voice” to join the audio chat.

-Once you see yourself on the list of other users in the General Voice channel, you’re all done.
+Once you see yourself on the list of other users in your chosen voice channel, you’re all done.
 As long as you have your microphone and earbuds/speakers hooked up correctly, you’re good to go.

 Recommendation: Use Push to Talk